 Christmas or the general holiday season is meant to be a joyous time where family and friends get together.
 However sometimes it can be a little stressful – particularly for some of the older generation.
 So rather than lose your cool or have upset ageing parents (or parents in-law), we’ve created a list of ten tips for sharing Christmas with elderly parents to make life easier for the family this holiday season, for those of us that are lucky and able to do so.

-We’ve written this from the perspective that your parent is a guest rather than hosting, but many of these tips could translate across most events whether it’s Christmas, or another family get together.
+We’ve written this from the perspective that your parent is a guest rather than hosting the event, and we’ve used Christmas as the example to keep it simple, but many of these tips could translate across most events whether it’s Christmas, Hanukkah, a birthday party, or just a get together.

 1. Ask your parent where they want to celebrate